🗓️ Last updated: July 3, 2025

 I. Understanding Cloud Computing in Nigeria

-At its core, cloud computing in Nigeria is about renting IT resources—servers, storage, databases, and software—over the internet, instead of buying and maintaining on-premise infrastructure.
-This model offers flexibility, cost savings, and rapid scalability.
+At its core, cloud computing is about renting IT resources—such as servers, storage, databases, and software—over the internet, rather than owning and managing infrastructure.
+This offers Nigerian businesses flexible scaling, reduced capital costs, and quicker deployment.

 Public vs Private Cloud Solutions